Tomorrow’s Triumph

 Crafting The Pieces

-After some difficulties with laser cutting, I was final able to cut all the pieces correctly and assemble them with acrylic glue.
+After some difficulties with laser cutting files, I was finally able to cut all the pieces correctly and assemble them with acrylic glue.